Beryl-Jingxin/PyExoCross/docs/source/filters.md

 ## Uncertainty filters

-If `UncFilter(Y/N)` is yes, the value is the maximum uncertainty you require, in unit cm⁻¹.
+If `UncFilter(Y/N)` is yes, the value is the maximum uncertainty you require, in unit of cm⁻¹.

 ## Threshold filters

-If `Threshold(Y/N)` is yes, the value is the minimum intensity you require, in unit cm/molecule.
+If `Threshold(Y/N)` is yes, the value is the minimum intensity you require, in unit of cm/molecule.

 ## Quantum number filters